 Tips on cultivating the gift of music in your child, no matter the age

-The reason children sometimes lose interest in their instrument after initially starting off excitedly is because music could have turned into another ‘forced discipline’ where they feel obligated to practice.
-Changing their mindset and helping them see it in a different light will in turn inspire and motivate them to regard it as an enjoyable activity.
+The reason children sometimes lose interest in their instrument after initially starting off excitedly is that music could have turned into another ‘forced discipline’ where they feel obligated to practice.
+Changing their mindset and helping them see it in a different light will, in turn, inspire and motivate them to regard it as an enjoyable activity.